A Florida real estate exam prep app should prepare you for the Florida exam, not a national average of fifty states. That is the whole job.

 QUICK ANSWER

-Pass Florida is a Florida-specific exam prep app for candidates who have completed, or are close to completing, the 63-hour pre-license course and now need practice.
-It is not a pre-licensing course, video course, or tutoring service.
-It gives you 1,002 Florida-specific scenario questions, 6 study modes, confidence tracking, math coaching across 14 calculation types, EXCEPT/NOT trap drills, timed exam simulation, offline study, and lifetime access for $39.99 once.
-No subscription, no fake reviews, no copied exam questions.
+Pass Florida is a Florida-specific exam prep app for candidates who have finished, or nearly finished, the 63-hour pre-license course and now need practice.
+It is not a course, a video series, or a tutor.
+You get 1,002 Florida-specific scenario questions, six study modes, confidence tracking, a Math Coach for the 14 Florida math calculation types, EXCEPT/NOT trap drills, timed exam simulation, and offline study.
+The app is free to download.
+Run the free diagnostic, then unlock everything for $39.99 once.
+No subscription.
+No copied exam questions.

 1,002